dianaestevealguacil/MECOgender/README.md

 Gender of participants: L1 data under version 1.1 - primary data - individual differences - data by language - leap q Spanish data
 Gender data is in the LEAP Q data for individual differences

+NEXT STEPS: add a column for participants' gender.
+Check the skipping rate of gendered articles in general, by article gender, and by subject gender Start with Spanish: el/la